 With regard to financial risks we also make use of additional risk identification, assessment, management and communication.
 The central Finance department is responsible for this task which is described in further detail later in this section.

-Compliance risks are dealt with by the Chief Compliance Officer, who is assigned to the Legal and Compliance, Patents and Trademarks staff function.
+Compliance risks are dealt with by the Chief Compliance Officer, who is assigned to the Legal & Compliance, Patents & Trademarks staff function.
 The Chief Compliance Officer is supported by the members of the Compliance Committee and the Compliance Managers of the individual companies.

 Our risk management system is regularly reviewed and promptly updated where necessary, for example, in the event of relevant legal or organisational changes.
-In addition, our auditor examines within the scope of the annual audit the early risk detection system, establishing that it is present and checking that it is fit for purpose.
+In addition, our auditors examine within the scope of the annual audit the early risk detection system, establishing that it is present and checking that it is fit for purpose.

 The accounting-related internal control system (ICS) contributes towards ensuring proper financial reporting.
 The aim is to ensure that the consolidated financial statements and group management report comply with all relevant regulations.
 Key elements of the ICS are – as well as the risk management system described above – guidelines and regulations, which include standard accounting and measurement policies.
 They must be applied to the full extent by all our Group companies.
 Functional separation and the principle of dual control are observed; this is ensured by the audits carried out by our Internal Audits department.

-In addition, the Accounting department carries out regular analytical plausibility checks using time series analyses and actual / budget variance analyses.
+In addition, the Accounting department regularly and analytically validates the plausibility of time series and actual / budget variance analyses.
 This enables us to identify significant changes early on, which we then examine for accounting and measurement discrepancies.
 The resulting findings are then discussed at management level.

 The responsibility for Group accounting lies with the employees in the central Accounting KSB Group department.
 We employ the services of qualified external reviewers for certain calculations as part of financial reporting (such as the calculation of complex pension obligations using actuarial assumptions).

 Binding schedules and guidelines apply to accounting within the KSB Group and to accounting at each individual subsidiary.
 The accounting methods that must be applied to compile the consolidated financial statements are defined in writing in a manual that we update and revise on a continual basis.
 This also includes the guidelines for posting intra-group transactions.
 We continually analyse new accounting principles and other official announcements with regard to their relevance and impact on the consolidated financial statements.
-To this end we maintain regular contact with our auditors.
 We adapt our guidelines and manual where necessary and communicate any changes immediately to our companies.
 Accounting KSB Group monitors compliance with these regulations.
 This enables us to reduce the risk of compiling inappropriate financial statements or failing to publish them by the defined deadlines.

 We automatically process the financial statement information for all Group companies using certified and tested standard consolidation software.
 Systematic checks are implemented to help us validate the data.
 Employees in Accounting KSB Group verify any warning signals that arise before using the data.
 The sequence of the processing steps is strictly specified through the use of the consolidation monitor within our IT system.
-This ensures the correct processing of data at all times.
+This ensures the correct processing of data.

 To enable a seamless and accurate accounting process, we only assign employees to this task who have the appropriate specialist know-how.
 These employees are trained on a regular basis to make sure that their expert knowledge remains up to date.